• Skip to primary navigation

 He and his Kerri Ann are the parents of their son Jacob and their daughter Evangeline.

 Pastor Cruse is a prolific writer, having written for The Alliance of Confessing Evangelicals, Core Christianity, Modern Reformation, The Gospel Coalition, and TableTalk magazine.
 He is the author of a collection of 25 new hymns called Hymns of Devotion.
-He is also the author of The Christian’s True Identity: What It Means to Be in Christ and What Happens When We Worship.1
+He is also the author of What Happens When We Worship.

 In the book The Christian’s True Identity: What It Means to Be in Christ, Jonathan Landry Cruse provides biblical answers to the question, “Who am I?”